Wikipedia experience not required. We will teach you what you need to know!

 Please Join Us:

-If you encounter an Account Creation block, use this link and click the Request an account button.
+If you encounter an Account Creation block, join our event and click the Request an account button.

 An Edit-a-thon is a community organized event that aims to teach folks how to edit, update, and add articles on Wikipedia.
 These events take place year-round at museums, coffee shops, colleges, and community centers.

 Art and Feminism (stylized as Art+Feminism) is an annual worldwide edit-a-thon to add content to Wikipedia about gender non-binary people, cis and trans women, the arts, and feminism.
 The project has been described as "a massive multinational effort to correct a persistent bias in Wikipedia, which is disproportionately written by and about men."

 Art+Feminism's annual campaign attract thousands of volunteers at hundreds of separate events internationally.